 The agricultural protocol requires an indication of the potential losses in production and employment from the change of the agricultural use of the land as a result of the proposed development.
-It is highly unlikely that there will be any long-term loss of production from the irrigated cropland as a result of mining.
-The expected losses in employment are also zero.
+It is almost impossible to quantify a potential reduction in production.
+In a worst-case scenario, the total production from 5 hectares would be lost but that would only occur if rehabilitation was not done.
+The expected losses in employment are zero because the site represents a very small proportion of the total farming enterprise that utilises the land and any change in production from the 5 hectare site will therefore not affect employment within that enterprise.